Launch your research career with us

 Community Engagement in Hallmark Events.
 Supervisors - Dr Xin (Cathy) Jin & Dr Ying Wang.

 Sport Tourism Development: Functional level collaboration between National Tourism Organizations (NTOs) and National Sport Organizations (NSOs).
 Supervisors - Prof Graham Cuskelly & Dr Brad Hill.

 Emotional Intelligence (EI), Cultural Intelligence (CQ), and Conflict Management in the Hotel Industry.
 Supervisors - A/P Catherine Prentice & Prof Scott Weaven.

 Are Host-Children Exploited or not?: Exploring Tourism Impacts on the Quality of Life of Host-Children in Developing Countries Through a Cultural Lens.
 Supervisors - Dr Catherine Khoo-Lattimore & Dr Elaine Yang.

 Renewable Energy Uptake in Tourist Accommodation.
 Supervisors - Prof Susanne Becken & Dr Oz Sahin (Griffith Engineering).

-The Role of Technology in Understanding the Experience Expectations of Co-Creation.
+Attention restoration for Millennials at airports.
 Supervisors - Dr Sarah Gardiner & Dr Ying Wang.

 Putu Devi Rosalina